dlam96/personal_website_v2/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my second iteration of my resume website that was made with React and ExpressJS backend.

 ## Available Scripts